simhadri-bharath/simhadri-bharath/README.md

 - 👋 Hi, I’m @simhadri-bharath
 - 👀 I’m interested in ...
-Java Development
+Software Development
 - 🌱 I’m currently learning ...
-Spring boot  React
+Express
+- Skilled in React,Spring boot, Java
 - 💞️ I’m looking to collaborate on ...
 New Innovative Projects and collabrate with groups
 - 📫 How to reach me ... simhadribahrath2004@gmail.com
 - 😄 Pronouns: ... curious,explorer